dnsimple/dnsimple-support/content/articles/secondary-dns.markdown

     Secondary DNS is when you use a special protocol called AXFR to automatically transfer your zones to a secondary DNS provider whenever they change.
 This allows you to use DNSimple's nameservers and another DNS provider's nameservers at the same time.

-    This allows you to have an active redundancy in your domain name resolution.
-If an issue were to come up with DNSimple, you would still have active resolution with your other provider.
+    This lets you have an active redundancy in your domain name resolution.
+If an issue came up with DNSimple, you'd still have active resolution with your other provider.
 This disaster prevention is very valuable to any products that need high uptime.
-When secondary DNS is enabled, those nameservers may be used at any time by resolvers, not just when an issue arises resolving names through our nameservers.
+When secondary DNS is enabled, those nameservers may be used at any time by resolvers – not just when an issue arises resolving names through our nameservers.

 1.  #### Can DNSimple serve as a secondary DNS provider?

-    DNSimple can't synchronize zone changes from other name servers using AXFR, but you can combine our secondary DNS feature with our API or UI to have zone redundancy with other DNS providers.
+    DNSimple can't synchronize zone changes from other name servers using AXFR.
+But you can combine our secondary DNS feature with our API or UI to have zone redundancy with other DNS providers.
 See [DNSimple as a Secondary DNS provider](/articles/secondary-dnsimple).

 1.  #### How can I check that my secondary DNS configuration is correct?